-c.
+d.
 Payment In Person

-Tuition and Non-Instructional fees may be paid at the Cashier's counter located on the third floor of the University of Alberta Administration Building.
+Tuition and Non-Instructional fees may be paid at the Cashier's counter located on the third floor of the University of Alberta Administration Building: 114 Street and 89 Avenue: and at the Augustana Campus Cashier Office located on the second floor of the Forum.
 The cashiers accept the following methods of payment: cash, cheque, or debit card.
 A dropbox/mailslot is located on the third floor of the Administration Building.
 Envelopes are provided.
 Cheques or money orders must be made payable to the University of Alberta (students are requested to provide their student ID numbers on their cheques).

-Notes

-- (1) Please ensure that your debit card daily and transaction limits are sufficiently large enough to pay the tuition and Non-Instructional fees.
-Please contact your financial institution directly for any inquiries or changes to your daily and transaction limits. - (2) The University accepts Credit Card Cheques for tuition payment.
-Please contact your credit card provider for further details on credit card cheque interest rates, as these cheques may be considered a cash advance.
+- Notes - Please ensure that your debit card daily and transaction limits are i. sufficiently large enough to pay the tuition and Non-Instructional fees.
+Please contact your financial institution directly for any inquiries or changes to your daily and transaction limits. - ii The University accepts Credit Card Cheques for tuition payment.
+Please contact your credit card provider for further details on credit card cheque interest rates, as these cheques may be considered a cash advance. - e.

-d.
 Mail

-Tuition and Non-Instructional fees may be paid by campus mail by depositing a cheque with the student ID number noted on it, in the special drop box, available one week before the payment deadline date, on the main floor of the Administration Building.
+Tuition and Non-Instructional fees may be paid by campus mail by depositing a cheque with the student ID number noted on it, in the special drop box, available one week before the payment deadline date. on the main floor of the Administration Building.
+Payments may be mailed to Student Receivables, Financial Services,

-Payments may be mailed to Student Receivables, Financial Services, University of Alberta, Edmonton, Alberta T6G 2M7.
+University of Alberta, Edmonton, Alberta T6G 2M7.

-$\ensuremath{\textbf{Note:}}$ Mail delays will not be accepted as a reason for late payment.
+Note: Mail delays will not be accepted as a reason for late payment. f.

-e.
 Student Loans

 Tuition and Non-Instructional fees will be deducted from student loans at the time of institutional approval.
-See §22.2.8(7).
+See How to Process a Loan from Another Provincial Government.

-(4) Dishonored Cheques: Payment by dishonored cheque is treated as nonpayment of fees.
-Please refer to §22.2.7 for consequences.
-In addition to the penalties outlined there, a \$25 charge is assessed for the dishonored cheque itself.
-Students will be required to pay by certified cheque or guaranteed funds for any cheque returned due to lack of sufficient funds (NSF) in the account against which the cheque was written.
+4. Dishonored Cheques: Payment by dishonored cheque is treated as nonpayment of fees.
+Please refer to Penalties for Late Payment of Fees for consequences.
+In addition to the penalties outlined there, a \$25 charge is assessed for the dishonored cheque itself for any cheque returned due to lack of sufficient funds (NSF) in the account against which the cheque was written.